-In 2010, the MRC worked with regional project partners from Washington Department of Fish and Wildlife (WDFW) and Washington Sea Grant on the regional expansion of the Mussel Watch program.
+In 2010 and 2012, the MRC worked with regional project partners from Washington Department of Fish and Wildlife (WDFW) and Washington Sea Grant on the regional expansion of the Mussel Watch program.
 The expansion project modeled Snohomish County’s Mussel Watch program using citizen scientists for mussel collections.
 Mussels were successfully sampled at over 25 sites across Western Washington by citizen scientists from local volunteer groups and WDFW.

 The report detailing the successful regional expansion of the Mussel Watch Program is available from WDFW.
 Click here to view the publication.

 Edmonds Ferry National Mussel Watch site mid-intertidal summertime photo series

 Click here to view the 2007-2012 Edmonds Ferry photo series.
 These photos were taken by Alan Mearns of NOAA.

 These photos capture changes in mussel recruitment.
 Over time such photo series can be used to monitor cycles in conspicuous intertidal biota.
 Photo series could be used to help better understand the interannual variations in mussel populations that Mussel Watch volunteers have observed at Snohomish County Mussel Watch sites.

 NWSC Benchmarks Achieved:

 Mussel Memory: How a long term marine pollution program got new life